 Whale Fin Snake Plants for Sale Online

 Snake Plant Whale Fin or Shark Fin Snake Plant is a rare variation of the normal Snake Plant with a unique shape and style that’s extremely low-maintenance.
-No surprise that its name derives from the plant’s tall, wide whale fin shaped foliage.
-These plants are drought-tolerant and grow in low and fluorescent light, making it an excellent office plant.
+No surprise that its name derives from the plant’s tall, wide whale fin-shaped foliage.
+These plants are drought-tolerant and grow in low and fluorescent light, making them an excellent office plant.
 Essentially - this plant is hard to kill, which makes it a great choice for plant newbies.

 Snake plants grow excellent in corners or areas with limited space requirements, as they are nearly vertical with little to no horizontal branches or growth.
 These beloved plants are known for their sharp architectural shape and have the added benefit of cleaning air indoors.
 Snake Plants are NASA Approved removing benzene, formaldehyde, trichloroethylene, xylene, and toluene from the air inside homes.

 |Sunlight:||Fluorescent light to bright, indirect|

 |Soil Condition:||Well draining, cactus or succulent mix (part sand)|

 |Uses:||Does well in narrow spaces and in low light conditions|